 Software List

 Below is a list of Agency-licensed systems and software available for use on Agency computers.
-The Contractor may utilize their own software and IT solutions for certain Provider Cost Audit and Rate Setting functions, but must adhere to the requirements set forth in Contract, Section 1: General Obligations, 1.3.1.1 C & D
+The Contractor may utilize their own software and IT solutions for certain Provider Cost Audit and Rate Setting functions, but must adhere to the requirements set forth in Contract, Section 1: General Obligations, 1.3.1.1 C & D. The Agency does not want to limit software used by the Contractor to only the software available on the DHS network.
+The Agency is seeking state of the art technology solutions for the business requirements that need to be met, and those solutions may be more advanced than what is currently available on the DHS network.